abeylot/geodataserver/docs/configuration.md

     `<parameter name="ExecThreads"   value="5"/>`

-all tiles with data and zoom level lsser or equal than 11 wwill be cached (you should delete them from cace directory if you change configuration )
+all tiles with data and zoom level lesser or equal than 11 wwill be cached (you should delete them from cache directory if you change configuration )

     `<parameter name="CacheLevel"    value="11"/>`